 The monitoring is perhaps the only item in the list that needs explaining.
 Norton bought LifeLock a couple of years ago, and has integrated it not just into the company name (Norton LifeLock) but into Norton 360.
 Put simply, it keeps an eye on sites on the dark web in case any of your details pop up for sale, and it will then notify you if they do so you can take action to change passwords, email addresses and so on.

 Norton's antivirus engine benefits from technology and cloud support provided by parent company Symantec, including SONAR Protection.
 This detects malware by examining the behaviour of running applications.
 Like all antivirus, its performance varies from month to month, but according to AV-Test's latest report, it managed perfect scores.
-And even when it didn't perform flawlessly in the previous report, it still blocked 99.8% of threats.

 If that's not good enough, Norton offers a "100% guarantee" that viruses will be removed - including by its own experts.
 And if they can't, you get your money back.